Wheel of the Year: Heathen observances

+Colours

+According to some pagan traditions, for each holiday on the wheel, different colours are displayed.
+This practice is not universal, however, and there are a wide range of ways which different sects or individuals would decorate for the sabbats.

+Many of these colours are also used in the different holidays interchangeably with the others, and colour decorations are not exclusively these colours.
+However, it is widely believed that Samhain has a particular association with black (and orange) only.
+Colour associations vary across sects and practice, nor are they an integral part to a holiday.
+Some practitioners do not have colour associations for sabbats at all.

 Narratives

 Celtic

-It is a misconception in some quarters of the Neopagan community, influenced by the writings of Robert Graves, that historical Celts had an overarching narrative for the entire cycle of the year.
+It is a misconception in some quarters of the modern pagan community, influenced by the writings of Robert Graves, that historical Celts had an overarching narrative for the entire cycle of the year.
 While the various Celtic calendars include some cyclical patterns, and a belief in the balance of light and dark, these beliefs vary between the different Celtic cultures.
 Modern preservationists and revivalists usually observe the four 'fire festivals' of the Gaelic Calendar, and some also observe local festivals that are held on dates of significance in the different Celtic nations.